-Powerpoint presentations are a useful way to communicate information efficiently, but slide after slide of text can make people tune out.
+PowerPoint presentations are a useful way to communicate information efficiently, but slide after slide of text can make people tune out.
 The human brain thrives on variety, so keep your audience engaged with varied content.
-Adding eye-catching images and embedding videos are quick ways to keep your viewers tuned in.
+Adding eye-catching images and embedding videos are quick ways to keep your viewers on the ball.

 We’ve put together this article to make it easy for you to embed videos directly into your presentation.
 You won’t need to navigate away, just click play!
 Here’s what we’ll cover:

 - Which version of PowerPoint are you using?

 - How to embed video in PowerPoint 2010 to 2019